-• More than 99% of JWST H/W built or in fab, & meets/exceeds specs.
+• 100% of JWST H/W built, & meets/exceeds specs.
+Final I&T.

 (3) JWST is designed to map the epochs of First Light, Reionization, and Galaxy Assembly & SMBH-growth in detail.
 JWST will determine:

 - Formation and evolution of the first star-clusters after 0.2 Gyr. - How dwarf galaxies formed and reionized the Universe after 1 Gyr.